-“What you chose to eat for breakfast is a political decision.
-What shoes you buy is a political decision.”
+“What you chose to eat for breakfast is a political act.
+What shoes you buy is a political act.”

 October 1991, orientation day for my first restaurant job in Cambridge and although I didn’t realize it at the time those words had just bumped my life off course.
 I considered that job (as I had all restaurant work up to that point in my teenage and then “adult” life) just a way to pay the bills.
 Waiting tables while waiting for my real life to begin.
 At the time restaurants had already paid for my first bikes, first tools, first cars and first boat; it paid for college as I earned the degree in biochemistry I wasn’t sure I wanted and then for an extra year to earn the minor in Russian language that would surely be the answer.
 But first I needed this one last restaurant job …